 - Choking or gasping sounds (listen to this recording from SleepApnea.org for a clearer picture)

 - Daytime sleepiness

 What is the best sleep apnea treatment?

-There are a couple of different sleep apnea treatments, but it’s not always a straightforward process.
-First off, you need to receive a sleep apnea diagnosis.
-Home sleep testing to measure your blood oxygen levels, breathing patterns, and heart rate may be an option.
-Alternatively, you may need to receive overnight monitoring at a sleep center.
+There are a couple of different sleep apnea treatments, but first you need to receive a sleep apnea diagnosis.
+Home sleep testing to measure your blood oxygen levels, breathing patterns, and heart rate may be an option or, alternatively, you may need to receive overnight monitoring at a sleep center.

-After you get a diagnosis, it’s time for sleep apnea treatment.
+After you receive a diagnosis, it’s time for sleep apnea treatment.
 You may have a few different options to consider: